Powerful DIY Disinfectant Spray | 3 Ingredients

 3-Essential Oils

-Some oils that I recommend and have antibacterial, antiviral, antimicrobial, anti fungal, antiseptic, and deodorizing properties are:
+Some oils that I recommend and have antibacterial, antiviral, antimicrobial, antifungal, antiseptic, and deodorizing properties are:

 Diy disinfectant spray Ingredients

-• 16 oz. isopropyl alcohol (70%) also called rubbing alcohol.
+• 16 oz.
+Isopropyl alcohol (70%), also called rubbing alcohol.

 • 1/2 tsp. hydrogen peroxide